stevensudit/FilePartMatcher/README.md

 HISTORY

 I'm not actually a Python programmer.
 When it comes to Python, my skills are aggresively mediocre and somewhat dated.
-But I was having a little chat with ChatGPT4 about what existing utilities I could use, and it suggested that I write my own.
+But I was having a little chat with ChatGPT-4 about what existing utilities I could use, and it suggested that I write my own.
 Or, rather, it offered to write one for me, so I let it.
 This is the origin of the brilliantly-named FilePartMatcher (naming credit goes to the AI).
 Of course, it didn't do a perfect job on the first try, but then again, I have zero knowledge about tkinter, so I literally couldn't have written this code.
 In fact, I didn't, but I did supervise my AI employee.

 It had a nasty bug at the start, which is that it immediately brought up the browse window and that somehow interfered with the ability to set focus to the autocomplete textbox.
-Delaying that popup until the user presses the browse button not only worked around that bug, but added a feature.
+Delaying that popup until the user presses the browse button not only worked around that bug but added a feature.
 The remaining additions were likewise crafted with ChatGPT offering advice piecemeal.
 The end result is... not pretty.
 But it works.
 It works surprisingly well and is actually useful.

 That's why I hastily created this project to publish it.